 Ensure that - especially when starting out - your company name is included in the subject line.
 You may be thinking that is not necessary, since your company name will more than likely show in the "from" field, however, this helps to convey professionalism.
 Be sure that the message in your subject line is actually conveyed in the email.
 No one likes to be duped, and doing so raises the chances of your e-mail being marked as spam.

 Using a consistent e-mail template with the same colors, fonts and layout will help your subscribers to recognize your e-mail campaigns.
 Over time your subscribers will recognize your layout and with that familiarity they will be reminded that they have subscribed to your list.

 Confusion and complaints can originate from subscribers being unfamiliar with your company or brand name.

 Consistent from address:

-complaint trigger is businesses sending too many e-mails to the same
+A common complaint trigger is businesses sending too many e-mails to the same group of people.

 Few other tips:

 - do not write long email copy - go for “short and crisp”, then point to your website for more information;